skellis46/slipbox/artistic research and ecosystems.md

 add image here.

 At one end of the continuum are artistic projects that start and finish as practice research.
-These are _ab ovo_: literally meaning “from the egg” or from the beginning.[@noauthor-2021-ovo] At the other end are artistics projects that are not framed as practice research until or after they are presented or finished.
+I call these _ab ovo_: literally meaning “from the egg” or from the beginning.[@noauthor-2021-ovo] At the other end are artistic projects that are not framed as practice research until or after they are presented or finished.
 These are _post hoc_ "occurring after the event [or] done with hindsight".[@noauthor-2022-post]

-Note that post hoc is to look to the future: (https://practiceasresearchblog.wordpress.com/2020/11/05/orientation-to-a-future/)

 The continuum reveals nothing of the quantity or quality of the researchfulness of an artistic process or activity.
 There are many examples of deeply researchful artistic projects (inside and outside of the academy) that are either never framed as practice research, or only framed post hoc when required.
 Likewise, but perhaps less commonly, there can be ab ovo practice research that is devoid of researchful practice.
 The continuum above refers only to _when_ the framing as practice research occurs.

 Anecdotally, ab ovo practice research is rare, and even projects initiated as practice research are complicated by the profoundly ad hoc nature of artistic practices and art making (which I discuss in the next section on p.xx).
 Practice research PhDs are likely the most common form of ab ovo practice research, in which a PhD candidate claims the method or approach from the start of their doctoral studies, even if they are not experienced in working with and through the approach.
 The process of doing a practice research PhD usually involves the artist-student coming to understand what a practice research PhD entails, and how it is distinct from simply making a work of art.
-Through difficult first-hand experience they come to understand practice research's pitfalls, contexts, possibilities, framings, principles and even codes.
+Through difficult first-hand experience they come to understand practice research's pitfalls, contexts, possibilities, framings, principles and even codes.[^publication]

-many possible futures: https://practiceasresearchblog.wordpress.com/2021/04/16/many-possible-futures/ (for the research OR for the artwork)??
+As a brief aside, both ab ovo and post hoc processes afford what I have previously described as many possible futures.[@ellis-2021-many] That is, whether we are in process or framing creative practice as research post hoc, the research has countless emergent possibilities.
+Mick Wilson and Schelte van Ruiten describe research's "orientation to the future" in which "the as yet un-thought may become thought; and that new modes and styles of sense, perception, expression and subject construction might yet emerge and re-shape our worlds."[@wilson-2013-share p.265] I suggest that Wilson and van Ruiten's statement remains as true for post hoc framing as it is for ab ovo processes.

 Artistic work that is framed post hoc as practice research is as common as ab ovo is rare.
 For example, I have submitted 12 research outputs across three UK research assessment processes in 2008, 2014 and 2021.
 Of these, 11 were practice research, and of these eleven, 10 were framed as practice research post hoc.
 The exception was _Indelible_[@ellis-2003-indelible] for RAE2008 -- an adaptation of my PhD research that was as ab ovo as it could be (despite not having heard of the term practice-led research when I started the process).[^maybe]

 Here at the Centre for Dance Research, Coventry University, we submitted 17 practice research outputs to REF2021.
-All of these submissions were artistic works framed as practice research post hoc.
+All of these submissions were artistic works framed as practice research post hoc.[^uoa33]

 It is my strong suspicion, therefore, that the majority of practice research outputs submitted to REF in the UK will have been framed as practice research post hoc.
 The artists involved will have had varying degrees of experience and understanding of practice research, and the ideal scenario is that the artist understood practice research first hand, but held off framing their work as practice research until after it was presented, exhibited and/or shared.
 Holding off this framing would have prevented their artistic processes and activities from being encumbered with the labels and structures of practice research ab ovo.
 Why encumbered?
 To understand that, we must enter the mangle of ad hoc practices.

-## the mangle of ad hoc practices
+## The mangle of ad hoc practices

-In _The Mangle of Practice_ (1995) the sociologist and historian of science Andrew Pickering describes the practice and culture of science as "performative"[@pickering-1995-mangle p.7]; an unpredictable "dance of agency"[@pickering-1995-mangle p.21] in which the mangle of scientific practice represents a "dialectic of resistance and accommodation".[@pickering-1995-mangle pp.22-23].
+In _The Mangle of Practice_ (1995)[^alys] the sociologist and historian of science Andrew Pickering describes the practice and culture of science as "performative"[@pickering-1995-mangle p.7]; an unpredictable "dance of agency"[@pickering-1995-mangle p.21] in which the mangle of scientific practice represents a "dialectic of resistance and accommodation".[@pickering-1995-mangle pp.22-23].

 Pickering's analysis is important in science as it draws together divergent understandings of objectivity; between Pickering's "emergent and posthumanist"[@pickering-1995-mangle p.198] mangle of practice, and more traditional "humanist rules of mental hygiene"[@pickering-1995-mangle p.198] in which scientists avoid ad hoc modifications and create only falsifiable theories.
 But in artistic practices is not the mangle of practice a given?

-When I mentioned the messiness of artistic practice during an informal C-DaRE team conversation late in 2022, my colleague Jonathan Burrows simply asked, "Isn't that self-evident?"[@burrows-2022-selfevident] In Burrows' book _Writing Dance_[@burrows-2022-writing] his poetic description of the development of the performance work _Rewriting_[@burrows-2019-rewriting] conveys the essentially unforseeable fragments, misteps, accidents and practices of the project.
+When I mentioned the messiness of artistic practice during an informal C-DaRE team conversation late in 2022, my colleague Jonathan Burrows simply asked, "Isn't that self-evident?"[@burrows-2022-selfevident] In Burrows' book _Writing Dance_[@burrows-2022-writing] his poetic description of the development of the performance work _Rewriting_[@burrows-2019-rewriting] conveys the essentially unforseeable fragments, misteps, accidents and practices of the making of the project.
 The writing gives the sense that it remains fortuitous that the work was ever ready to present.
 From the outside, the making of _Rewriting_ seems only vaguely planned, if at all.
 Pickering quotes the anthropologist of science Lucy Suchman:

 > Plans are best viewed as a weak resource for what is primarily ad hoc activity ...
 Stated in advance, plans are necessarily vague, insofar as they must accommodate the unforeseeable contingencies of particular situations.[Suchman, _Plans and Situated Actions_ 1987 p.ix, in @pickering-1995-mangle p.21 (footnote 34)]